Get,

 This is not true as in most cases, planning ahead builds up anticipation and, in some cases, sex becomes even more pleasurable.

-• You can figure out if someone has STI
+2. You can Figure out if Someone has STI

 In many STDs and STIs, there are no visible symptoms.
-Many people are adept at hiding the fact that they are suffering from some STD. to keep oneself safe, it is best to wear condoms and practise safe sex.
+Many people are adept at hiding the fact that they are suffering from some STD.
+To keep oneself safe, it is best to wear condoms and practice safe sex.

 This is another myth that needs to be looked at.
 Partners should practice safe sex for each other’s better sexual health.
 In most cases, it removes the element of uncertainty and makes sex better.